CEN3031-Group8e/ImprintGenius/README.md

 ## Identified bugs

-When trying to access the customizer page directly through the url as a developer, without going through the homepage, it crashes since customizer page relies on the data from the package page.
+When trying to access the Customizer or Report page through the url search bar (e.g. .../Customizer), the pages crash because they rely on the data from the previous page to render (i.e. Customizer relies on Homepage and Report relies on Customizer).

-Data is not saved when customizer or report page is reloaded which can cause a crash.
+No error capture could be done to handle those crashes; it needs to be fixed by handling how pages are routed if the data is empty.

 ## Future features